 Public Health Department: It’s all too common for a health epidemic like the flu to infect a large swath of a city’s population.
 That’s when you’d step in to help educate the public and alleviate their fears.
 Beyond harnessing your risk-management skills, you’d be a valuable health education resource, spearheading community health communications plans and serving as a trusted source for local media representatives. .

 How Can You Land a Job Like These?

-If these jobs appeal to you, then a BS in Health Studies with a concentration in Health Communications might be the degree that could get you there.
+If these jobs appeal to you, then a BS in Health Studies might be the degree that could get you there.
 If you’re not sure when, where, or how to start, an online school might be your answer.

 Especially if you’re working now, online education makes earning your bachelor’s in health studies by taking online classes a very doable alternative.
 With an online degree program, you can complete your coursework from home.
 Instead of attending courses in a traditional classroom setting, you can earn your college degree on your own time from wherever you have internet access.

 Don’t Dream It—Do it!

 Achieve your health studies goals by attending an online university and earning your bachelor’s in health studies via a convenient format.
 There’s no driving to and from school, no fighting traffic or searching for parking spots, and no dealing with any of the other dilemmas that arise when you’re navigating to and around campus.
 Instead, you can focus on your studies and on getting one step closer to working in an interesting setting doing a job you love.

 Walden University is an accredited institution offering a BS in Health Studies with a concentration in Health Communications.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.